Jean-Bernard-Hallez/jarvis-math/README.md

 You: Calcul deux fois quatre
 Jarvis: 2 * 4 est egale a 8

-You: Calcul 12 multiplié par deux
+You: Calcul 12 multipliÃ© par deux
 Jarvis: 12 * 2 est egale a 24

-You: Calcul 5 divisé par deux
+You: Calcul 5 divisÃ© par deux
 Jarvis: 5 divise par 2 est egale a 2.50